 Meet Molly Uravitch, the first of our 2016 LEAP finalists.
-Shop her decidedly delightful (and functional!) ceramic creatures in the SCC Store throughout February and March.
+Shop her decidedly delightful (and functional!) ceramic creatures in the Contemporary Craft Store throughout February and March.

 My MFA research was completed at Southern Illinois University in Carbondale, IL where I studied under Pattie Chalmers and Harris Deller.
 They were a dynamic team, both being a constant presence and force in the studio.
 Their knowledge and passion for the material was inspiring.

 There was a strong bond and sense of community within the department.
 While at SIU, I experienced moments of intense discussion and debate as well as time for personal reflection.
 This allowed me to develop an awareness of my connection to my art.
 I was able to refine and develop my visual vocabulary and strengthen my identity as an artist.